In our decades of assisting companies in their management of interest rate risk, we hear one question frequently:

 Understand the Fixed Rate Premium

-Most of us like certainty – any time we can control outcomes, we feel relaxed and empowered.
-However, protecting oneself from uncertainty comes at a cost.
 Fixed rate debt is nothing more than insurance against the volatility of floating interest rates.
 As a borrower, you should always know if fixed rate debt is cheaper than floating debt and vice versa.
 Said another way, is the net present value of all fixed interest payments less than that of floating interest payments?
 Unfortunately, this question can’t be answered until maturity of the floating rate loan being considered and thus the analysis can’t be made without establishing some assumptions about where interest rates are headed.
-While arguments on why rates will rise or fall may sound compelling, no predictions – not even ours – are accurate beyond a few months, and are proven to be only random guesses over time.
+While arguments on why rates will rise or fall may sound compelling, no predictions – not even ours – are accurate beyond a few months, and are shown to be only random guesses over time.

-Take-away: Forecasting interest rates, and basing your financing decisions on a forecast, is a loser’s game.
+Take-away: Forecasting interest rates is a loser’s game.

 Become View Neutral

-While determining a company’s inherent breakeven point – the interest rate above which they’re better off fixing and below which they’re better off floating – is a fun exercise, its utterly useless.
+While determining a company’s inherent breakeven point – the interest rate above which they’re better off fixing and below which they’re better of floating – is a fun exercise, but utterly useless.
 Why?
-No one really knows where interest rates are headed over the long-term, and therefore, if they’ll rise above or fall below a company’s breakeven point.
+No one really knows where interest rates are headed over the long-term and therefore if they’ll rise above or fall below a company’s breakeven point.
 If you’re adhering to an interest rate strategy that is driven by the flawed assumption of the future direction of interest rates, you are doomed to fail.

-Take-Away: A “view-neutral” strategy of managing interest rate movements – one that does not allow a view of where rates are headed to affect your decision on whether to borrow at a fixed or floating interest rate is always best.
+Take-Away: A view-neutral strategy of managing interest rate movement is one that does not allow a view of where rates are headed to affect your decision on whether to borrow at a fixed or floating interest rate.
+So, what are borrowers to do?

-Use the Absolute Value of Treasuries to Determine if Fixed or Floating Rate Debt is Best
+Use the Absolute Value of Treasuries to Determine if Fixed or Floating Debt is Best

-We’ll spare you from a detailed linear regression analysis of the correlation between 10-year treasury yields and whether fixed versus floating has proved to be the cheapest interest rate strategy historically.
-Trust us when we say the lower the 10-year Treasury yield, the greater the probability that fixed rate debt will cost less than floating rate debt over a 10-year period.
+Sparing dragging you through a detailed linear regression analysis of the correlation between 10-year treasury yields and whether fixed versus floating has proved to be the cheapest interest rate strategy historically, generally speaking, trust us when we say the lower the 10-year Treasury rate, the greater the probability that fixed debt will cost less than floating debt over a 10-year period.

 While fairly obvious, this fact is often ignored.
-In fact, most companies do the exact opposite, as they extrapolate a recent month long bond rally/fall in Treasury yields into a long-term trend and keep or increase their floating rate exposure.
+In fact, most companies do the exact opposite, as they extrapolate a recent month long bond rally/fall in yields into a long-term trend and keep or increase their floating exposure.
 Conversely, as term rates rise, they assume it’s a temporary blip until it’s too late, panicking and fixing their interest rate near the peak.
-We’ve seen this error-filled dynamic play out with borrowers over and over again over our two decades in the capital markets.
+We’ve seen this error filled dynamic play out with borrowers over and over again.
 But we’re all smart, right?
 So how can this happen?

 - Borrowers don’t have a long-term strategy for managing interest rates,